 Even if you think you have fashion's designer encyclopedia locked down, chances are you might still be getting a few key names wrong.
-What could be more horrifying than mispronouncing Givenchy in front of your snobbiest co-worker?
-And even if you're well-versed with the industry staples, it's pretty tough to keep up with all of the newer, buzzy names that have emerged in recent seasons (think: Pyer Moss, Beaufille, and Eckhaus Latta).
+And what is more horrifying than mispronouncing Givenchy in front of your snobbiest co-worker?
+Even if you're well-versed with the industry staples, it's pretty tough to keep up with all of the newest, buzziest names and brands that have emerged in recent seasons (think: Telfar, Pyer Moss, Altuzarra, Aimé Leon Dore, and Eckhaus Latta).

-Fear not, we put together a comprehensive pronunciation guide of some of fashion's biggest (and admittedly, trickiest) names, from the basics up to the newcomers.
-Read on (and out loud, obviously), below.
+Fear not: We put together a comprehensive A to Z pronunciation guide of some of fashion's biggest (and admittedly, trickiest) names, from the basics up to the newcomers.
+Read on (and out loud), below.

-If we had a nickel for every time someone mispronounced "Sui," we'd be rich: "an-na swee"
+American design powerhouse Anna Sui is one of the more beloved and acclaimed blueprints for vintage-inspired, quirky yet glam womenswear.
+If we had a nickel for every time someone mispronounced "Sui," we'd be rich: "an-na swee."

-This one can be tough if you don't speak any French, as the ending "-le" is essentially silent, meaning the name (which translates to "handsome girl") is pronounced "bo-fee."
+This Canadian fashion label specializes in fashion that brings out the contrast between masculine and feminine design.
+The name of this brand can be tough if you don't speak any French, as the ending "-le" is essentially silent, meaning the name (which translates to "handsome girl") is pronounced "bo-fee."

 Comme des Garçons

-Another commonly mispronounced fashion staple, where the G is pronounced the soft French way, i.e. like a J: "jzee-vawn-shee."
+One of the top luxury fashion, haute couture, and perfume houses in the world, the French brand of Givenchy began in 1952 by designer Hubert de Givenchy.
+Another commonly mispronounced fashion staple, the G is pronounced the soft French way, i.e. like a J: "jzee-vawn-shee."

 Maryam Nassir Zadeh